 If existing Extra Facilities must be modified or replaced, as requested by the Customer, the installed cost of Extra Facilities, on which the monthly Extra Facilities Charge is based, shall be the installed cost of existing equipment, plus the installed cost of new additions, less the installed cost of equipment removed.
 The installed cost of existing equipment shall be the same installed cost used for said equipment immediately prior to the modification or replacement.
-The installed cost of new additions shall be the current market price of said new additions at the time the new additions are installed.
-The installed cost of equipment removed shall be the same installed cost used for said equipment immediately prior to removal.
+The installed cost of new additions are installed.
+The installed cost of equipment removed shall be the same installed.
+The equipment immediately prior to removed shall be the same installed cost used for said equipment installed.
+The installed cost of equipment removed shall be the same installed cost used for said equipment installed.